Versioning

 ### **Version history**

-Each application element has a tab available in the interface **Version history**, where the following are visible:
+Each application element has a tab available in the interface called **Version history**, where the following are visible:

 * all approved versions (`1.0`, `1.1`, `2.0` etc.),